Understanding Object Detection Part 3: Single Shot Detector

 draw_im(im, im_a)

-Multi-object detection
+Multi-object detection¶

 As we did the last time, we'll define the three constituents of the model:

-• Data
+- Data

-• Architecture
+- Architecture

-• Loss Function
+- Loss Function

-For single object detection we set up the dataset such that it returned y as a list of (bounding box coordinates, class).
-For multi-object detection, we'll use the same approach with the difference that this time there can be multiple objects for one entry in y.
+.
+For multi-object detection, we'll use the same approach with the difference that this time there can be multiple objects for one entry in y

 !mkdir -p {PATH}/tmp